maximecb/noisecraft/README.md

 # Update npm
 sudo npm install -g npm

-# Install dependencies for this project
+# Install the dependencies for this project
 npm install
-sudo npm install --global --only=dev
 ```

 To start the server locally: